Making nutrient density your hobby is one of the very best things you can do for your health…

 - Make your own kombucha.
 My lovely buddy Eileen from Phoenix Helix has a whole series dedicated to the mighty ‘buch!

 - Make your own additive-free coconut yogurt.
-When you start playing around with your own homemade dairy-free yogurt, you open up a whole new world of AIP-friendly food options… Tzatziki, anyone?
+When you start playing around with your own homemade dairy-free yogurt, you open up a whole new world of AIP-friendly food options… Labneh, anyone?

 - Prepare your own seasoned salts.
 A great way to get more nutrient density into your meals – especially minerals.
 I’m partial to seaweed salt.
 They make great gifts, too!